A Blog About Topics and Views of Interest to Christians

 Jesus is life.
 He is the giver (John 1:3; Heb.
 1:2) and sustainer (Heb.
 1:3) of life.
 Jesus tells us in His High Priestly Prayer (John 17:1-26) that the Father has given the Son “authority over all flesh, to give eternal life to all” (John 17:2), the elect, the chosen ones of God.

 Believers in Christ are dead to sin and alive to God in Christ Jesus (Rom.
 6:11).
 Only the true bread from heaven, Jesus Christ, gives and sustains life (John 6:33).
 The only way believers can come to God as their Father is through the mediation of Jesus (John 14:6).
 Before Jesus, human beings could only come to the Father in His capacity as judge in order to be condemned as the sinners they were.
-Christ gives believers life to God through His mediatorial work as the way and the truth and the life.
+Christ makes believers alive to God through His mediatorial work as the way to the truth and life.

 Regarding the way and the truth and the life, Carson quotes Thomas á Kempis in The Imitation of Christ as follows: